emjayess/comment-navigator/README.md

 ### Usage

-Press 'c' when viewing a pull request to focus the next comment.
+Press 'c' when viewing a pull request or commit to focus the next comment.
+Hold SHIFT when pressing 'c' to go to the previous commit.